r-token/the-golden-hurricast/src/pages/2022-09-02-davis-brin-dane-evans/index.md

 <br />

 The elephant in the room is the 16 interceptions, which led the nation, and the only thing I have to say about that is that *some* of those went off of receivers hands.
 And 16 interceptions is the fewest thrown in a normal season–i.e. not 2020–to “lead” the nation in possibly all of college football history (I got bored and stopped looking after 1985).
 That being said, the biggest obstacle to Davis Brin taking the step I think he’s capable of making is not being able to get the interceptions under control.
 While watching some film from last year in the process of writing this there were some **bad** throws.
 The pick-six against South Florida and a handful against Tulane and Houston.
-Too often he would stare down his receiver, giving the defense and easy chance to step into his passing lanes.
+Too often he would stare down his receiver, giving the defense an easy chance to step into his passing lanes.

-As far as the other stats go his 3,269 yards were just outside the top-20 and 8.0 yards per attempt were in the top-50 among qualifying quarterbacks.
+As far as the other stats go, his 3,269 yards were just outside the top-20 and 8.0 yards per attempt were in the top-50 among qualifying quarterbacks.
 All in all, Brin had a very average-to-slightly-above-average season.
 And that tracks with our season, it was a slightly above average season that ended 7–6 with a win over a middle of the road C-USA team.

 Now let’s look at it his 2021 season in terms of EPA.
-Over 13 games Brin averaged 0.267 EPA per pass attempt (I’m ignoring rushes for now since we don’t have many designed runs and sack stats create a lot of noise in the underlying data).
+Over 13 games Brin averaged 0.267 EPA per pass attempt (I’m ignoring rushes for now since we don’t have many designed QB runs and sack stats create a lot of noise in the underlying data).
 Over the course of the season that would account for over 100 total expected points added just by his arm.
 This is the highest EPA in the last five years—and Brin threw fewer passes than Smith did in 2019 (even with an extra game played).

 <br />